xanimo/dogeauth/README.md

 in HMAC.

 ## Technical Overview
-BitAuth uses the same technology in Bitcoin.
+dogeauth uses the same technology in Bitcoin.
 A public private key pair is created using elliptic curve secp256k1.
 The public SIN (System identification number), like a bitcoin address, is the RIPEMD 160, SHA256 hash of the public key.
 See https://en.bitcoin.it/wiki/Identity_protocol_v1 for complete details.